Skip to main content

 The Fellow(s) will:

-• Search for, read, summarize, and annotate the contemporary secondary literature in both Chinese and English on topics related to the book.
+• Search for, read, summarize, and annotate contemporary secondary literature in both Chinese and English on topics related to the book.

 The Fellow(s) participating in this project will gain: